alexis-menendez/Module-12-Crafted-by-Alex/instructions/instructions.md

 # Submit both:
 1. The URL of the deployed application.
-2. The URL of the GitHub repository, with a descriptive README.
+2. The URL of the GitHub repository, with a descriptive README